ywwes26/DLL-Replication/README.md

 ### Comparison with ReSmoothing Estimator
-The source code to implement ReSmoothing estimator is contained in the file spaddinf.R, and this is a direct copy of the original implementation by the author of this method https://github.com/gregorkb/spaddinf/tree/master/R. This file is copied here since some internal functions not outputed in the package need to be used.
+The source code to implement ReSmoothing estimator is contained in the file spaddinf.R, and this is a direct copy of the original implementation of this method by the authors https://github.com/gregorkb/spaddinf/tree/master/R. This file is copied here since some internal functions not outputed in their package need to be used.
 ```R
 library(DLL)
 library(grplasso)